-8. Towing/Transportation/Storage.
+8. Towing / Transportation / storage

-8.3 Battery storage
+8.3 Battery Storage

-- To store the damaged battery safely, the battery must be discharged. - If the battery can be removed from the vehicle, discharge the battery to prevent re-ignition. - Place the battery into a sufficiently large container and add water until the battery is completely submerged. - Add enough salt to the water container to create a 2% saltwater solution. - Leave the battery submerged in the saltwater solution for 3 days. - Remove the battery from the saltwater solution and dry it.
+- To store the damaged battery safely, the battery must be discharged. - If the battery can be removed from the vehicle, using salt water and discharge the battery. - Prepare approx. 2% salt water by pouring salt into the water. - Leave the battery in water for approx. 3 days - · Take out the battery from the container and dry it.

-- Extinguish all smoke, spark, flame around the vehicle. - Electrolyte solution is a skin irritant. - Do not touch or step on the spilled electrolyte. - If electrolyte leak occurs, wear appropriate solvent resistant PPE and use soil, sand, or a dry cloth to clean up the spilled electrolyte.
+- Extinguish all smoke, spark, flame around the vehicle. - Electrolyte solution is a skin irritant. - Do not touch or step on the spilled electrolyte. - If electrolyte leak occurs, wear appropriate solvent resistant PPE and use soil, sand or a dry cloth to clean up the spilled electrolyte.
 Be sure to adequately ventilate the area.

-9.1 Emergency starting
+9.1 Emergency Starting

-Jump starting
+Jump Starting